oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

     export TF_VAR_oic_scope="##OIC_SCOPE##"
     </copy>
     ````
+1. Save your edits using File > Save
-4. Run each of the three commands below, one at a time.
+4. Run each of the three commands below in the Terminal, one at a time.
 It will run Terraform to create the rest of the components.
     ```
     <copy>
     cd oci-searchlab/starter/